ADuckPond/jenkinsTest/README.md

 In this example, bothe the Docker daemon and Jenkins are running on the local machine.
 As a result, applications and running containers are reachable on localhost.
 To access the application, open a web browser and navigate to localhost:8081.

-For more detailed information about the Spring Petclinic application see the following:
+For more detailed information about the Spring Petclinic application see the following git repository:
 <https://github.com/spring-projects/spring-petclinic>